abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

           and confident about their decisions.

-          Culture / how do you work to be successful /agile
+          Culture / how do you work to be successful /

+          agile - within the commercial realities and constraints of large organisations

           Understanding your customers/users and  meet their needs